 Impeachment of the five justices is authorized by Article II, Section 4 of the U.S. Constitution:

 The President, Vice President and all civil Officers of the United States, shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors.

 The Judges, both of the supreme and inferior Courts, shall hold their Offices during good Behaviour…

 What was decreed by the five justices is obnoxious, but the ruling itself is not the issue.
-It is not for sharing a bizarre opinion (abeit fashionable in some circles) that justices should be removed from the Court.
-What is at stake is the Consitutional right of the People to be governed by their elected representatives.
+It is not for sharing a bizarre opinion (albeit fashionable in some circles) that justices should be removed from the Court.
+What is at stake is the Constitutional right of the People to be governed by their elected representatives.
 We, the People, do not want to be governed by an oligarchy — a tiny committee of unelected lawyers.
 We would not want to be governed by a committee of unelected lawyers even if they were not so disoriented and confused in their thinking.

 Justices of the Supreme Court are unelected, but they are not unaccountable.
-Impeachment, followed by conviction in the Senate and removal from office, is the Constitutional remedy for tenured judges who run amok, disregarding the Constitution in order to rule according to personal moral and social preferences, in defiance of the will of the People.
+Impeachment, followed by conviction in the Senate and removal from office, is the Constitutional remedy for tenured judges who run amok, disregarding the Constitution in order to rule according to personal preferences, in defiance of the will of the People.

 Congressman Rothfus, what will you do to persuade the House to Impeach the five justices who are guilty of the Obergefell v.
 Hodges ruling?